junghyey/grinnell-elephant/written_reports/sprint2_reports/sprint2_journal.md

 - **Subtasks**:
   - Design the widget layout with collectible integration
   - Implement real-time checklist updates using Firebase/PostgreSQL (Firebase not be used since we will try to store data locally).
-  - Develop offline contingency planning
+  - Develop when the app is offline
   - Test widget functionality on macOS.

 #### Epic 3: Collectible Database